mikermcneil/beacon/beacon/docs/WORDPRESS.md

-Why Beacon Would Be Better than WordPress
+Why Beacon Would Be Cooler than WordPress
 ===

 - built on top of Javascript + Node.js, a modern web platform that is growing rapidly